 August 19-23 | 2019

-We start each morning at 7 AM with a Mysore-style class, taught by Mary and Ty.
-After a short break, we begin the morning instructional session, which will be roughly 2.5 hours long.
+We start each morning at 8 AM with a Mysore-style class, taught by Mary and Ty.
+After a short break, we begin the morning instructional session, which will be roughly 2 hours long.
 Around noon, we break for lunch.
 Then we gather again for another 2.5 hour instructional session.
-In all, the Intensive will involve 10 hours of practice and 25 hours of workshop over 5 days.

 Lunch Break: 12:00 PM – 1:30 PM